rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### handling_charges
-- Used by modules: purchase, tm_configs, tm_input_operations
+- Used by modules: tm_input_operations, purchase, tm_configs
 - Files: 3

 ### has_dependencies
-- Used by modules: tm_production_operations, tm_input_operations, masters_common, locations, masters_crud
+- Used by modules: tm_input_operations, masters_crud, tm_production_operations, tm_output_operations, masters_common, locations
-- Files: 5
+- Files: 6

 ### has_transactions
 - Used by modules: opening_balance